aiplan4eu/up-ibacop/README.md

 IBaCoP2 and therefore this integrator requires:
 + To be run on Linux OS (Version tested: Ubuntu 22.04.1 LTS)
-+ Python 3.x and also Python 2.7
++ Python >=3.7

+It is heavily advised to also install Python 2.7 as without it the ordered list created won't be as accurate.

 ## Usage
 ```python